MostafaMotahari/Sila-Website/README.md

 This website fulfills the high demand in Sila complex.

 Sila website is an site for your football information league
-## Environment Variables

-To run this project, you will need to add the following environment variables to your .env file

-`API_KEY`

-`ANOTHER_API_KEY`

-## Deployment
+## Run Locally

-To deploy this project, first clone this repo:
+First clone this repo:

 ```bash
     git clone https://github.com/MostafaMotahari/Sila-Website.git
 ```

-Go to repo directory, make an virtual enviroment and then install the requirements:
+Go to repo directory, make a virtual environment and then install the dependencies:
 ```bash
     cd Sila-Website
     pip install -r requirements